arixmkii/qcw/README.md

 One needs to install latest Podman Desktop (v0.0.7 or newer) to use it with QEMU machine.
 The important requirement is that there should not be official Podman installation in the same system (because Podman Desktop will allways use it with if found).
 It is enough to just call the application from the shell and it will connect.
+Running Podman Desktop as usual (not from either of shells) will launch application ready to connect to the machine with the provider specified in `containers.conf` file.

 To run Podman Desktop call this inside shell (`"` are important because of the app name having whitespace):
 ```bat
 start cmd /C "Podman Desktop"
 ```

-`start cmd /C` is needed for Podman Desktop not to lock your terminal.
+`start cmd /C` is needed for Podman Desktop not to lock the terminal.
 More info: https://github.com/containers/podman-desktop/issues/1050

 ## How to use Lima